Posted by Niki Cassar 1419 Days Ago

 An experienced Hypnotherapist can help you to access the fear folders stored within the subconscious mind, and the contents can then be explored, understood and neutralised, thereby cancelling the programme that has been running on a loop system, often for many years.
 With each session of hypnotherapy, the symptoms decrease, and are replaced with new feelings of peace and calm.
 Confidence is restored, and life begins to return to normal.
 After just a few weeks, panic attacks become just a distant memory.

 Niki Cassar is a highly-trained Hypnotherapist and Past Life Regressionist.
-Following completion of her training in the UK, she became one of the first therapists in the UK to travel to the USA to do intensive training with Calvin Banyan, recognised as being one of the world's most inspired and dedicated... [read more]
+Following completion of her training in the UK, she became one of the first therapists in the UK to travel to the USA to do intensive training with Calvin Banyan, recognised as being one of the... [read more]